masettymahima/EarlySignal/README.md

 ### 3.1 🤖 LLM Chatbot — Personal Health Intake and Guidance

-At the center of EarlySignal is a conversational agent built on LangGraph, a framework for structuring multi-step AI dialogues.
+At the center of EarlySignal is a conversational agent built on *LangGraph*, a framework for structuring multi-step AI dialogues.
-The chatbot is powered by Google’s Gemini 2.5 Flash LLM model, which enables fast, contextual understanding of user symptoms and conversational health guidance.
+The chatbot is powered by *Google’s Gemini 2.5 Flash* LLM model, which enables fast, contextual understanding of user symptoms and conversational health guidance.

 When a user opens the app, the chatbot: